dcts/coinrocketapp.com/README.md

-# SIMPL - fastest way to see if you're broke
+# FAST COIN CHECK - fastest way to see if you're broke

 no features, no download, fast loadtimes.